Mr Dennis Molloy

 The operation usually takes between one and two hours.

-You will normally attend hospital on the day of surgery.
-Preparation before the operation and recovery time afterwards means you may spend several hours in the hospital.
-Many patients return home the same day, although some may stay overnight depending on their circumstances.
+You will attend hospital on the day of surgery.
+Including preparation and recovery time, you may spend several hours in hospital.
+Many people return home the same day, although an overnight stay may sometimes be needed.

 What happens before, during, and after the procedure?

-Before surgery, you will attend a consultation with an orthopaedic surgeon.
-Imaging such as an MRI scan may be used to confirm the ACL injury and assess the knee.
-Pre assessment checks will also take place to ensure you are fit for surgery.
+Before surgery, you will have a consultation with your orthopaedic surgeon.
+Imaging such as an MRI scan may be used to confirm the injury.
+Pre assessment checks will ensure you are fit for surgery.

-During the procedure, the surgeon uses keyhole techniques to remove the torn ligament and position the new graft.
-The graft is secured within the knee using small fixation devices.
+During the procedure, keyhole techniques are used to remove the torn ligament and position the new graft.
+The graft is secured within your knee using fixation devices.

-After surgery, you will spend time in recovery while the effects of the anaesthetic wear off.
-Physiotherapy usually begins soon after surgery to support movement and strength in the knee.
+After surgery, you will spend time in recovery as the anaesthetic wears off.
+Physiotherapy usually begins soon after to support movement and strength.

 Are there different types of ACL reconstruction?